TheHolderCollective/theholdercollective.github.io/_posts/_2025-06-27-Battleship-Battles.md

 tags: [games, console, Spectre.Console, c#]
 ---

-As this my last project to refactor and improve a console version of Minesweeper was winding down, my mind wandered to thoughts of what's next, and I quickly had the idea of trying my hand with a Battleship game.
+As my last project to refactor and improve a console version of Minesweeper was winding down, my mind wandered to thoughts of what's next, and I quickly had the idea of trying my hand with a Battleship game.
 I fortuitously came across a series of blog posts outlining the modeling of this game in c#.